cassaram09/workout-tracker/ideas.md

   # Built in timer with alerts for tracking sets.

-  # API calls to nutrion database
+  # API calls to Nutrition Database USDA

+  # export to CSV or Excel

+  # circuits and supersets

-  # add exercies to workout on the fly
+  # add exercises to workout on the fly